cemdemir/twitter-integrator/README.md

 Login with Twitter Workflow
 ------------------

-1. Generate temporary tokens from Twitter.
+1.Generate temporary tokens from Twitter.
-2. Generate autorize URL.
+2.Generate autorize URL.
-3. Redirect user to the Twitter for Authorization.
+3.Redirect user to the Twitter for Authorization.

-asd

     $twitter    = Twitter::make();
     $response   = $twitter->requestToken();